MarcKloter/zkStrata/README.md

 **Note:** Keywords in zkStrata are case-insensitive (e.g. `pRoOf FoR` ).

 ### Subjects Syntax
-Subjects are defined as a tuple of an alias for use within predicates and an identifier of a schema describing the data structure of the subject flagged either as `WITNESS` or `INSTANCE` to indicate data confidentiality (private/public).
+Subjects are defined as a tuple consisting of an alias for use within predicates and an identifier of a schema describing the data structure of the subject flagged either as `WITNESS` or `INSTANCE` to indicate data confidentiality (private/public).
 Multiple subject definitions can be linked using `AND`:

 ```
     WITNESS alias_name COMPLIANT TO schema_name